Cryptic-Cosmos/Cryptic-Cosmos/README.md

 [![Modrinth](https://img.shields.io/badge/modrinth-crypticcosmos-green.svg?style=flat-square)](https://modrinth.com/mod/crypticcosmos)

 # Cryptic Cosmos
-This is a Minecraft mod (1.16.5, 1.17 support planned) focused on exploring dimensions and discovering new biomes, blocks and creatures.
+Cryptic Cosmos is a Minecraft mod (1.16.5, 1.17 support planned) focused on exploring dimensions and discovering new biomes, blocks and creatures.

 There are 3 planned dimensions, but currently are only working on one - The Makrossa dimension.
 The Makrossa dimension is still very WIP, but it already has a lot of building blocks and decoration.
 There are 2 new mobs so far, with more to come!